 The first of such Injectafer infusion lawsuits were filed in December 2018.
 Katherine Crockett of Philadelphia filed a lawsuit against Injectafer.
 In May 2017, Crockett was prescribed Injectafer.
 Her blood phosphorus levels nosedived shortly after she received two injections that month.

 Plaintiff was later diagnosed with severe Hypophosphatemia, which resulted in multiple hospitalizations, severe nausea, weakness and pain, and severe and constant fatigue.

-In January 2020, in the Eastern District of Pennsylvania, one of the Injectafer lawsuits were filed by Maria Munroe.
-She took the drug in 2018 in two doses, had suffered low phosphate levels and had chronic Hypophosphatemia.
+In January 2020, in the Eastern District of Pennsylvania, one of the Injectafer lawsuits was filed by Maria Munroe.
+She took the drug in 2018 in two doses, suffered low phosphate levels, and had chronic Hypophosphatemia.

 In the same year, in October, Gregory Yova filed a Pharmaceutical Product Liability Suit Against LUITPOLD PHARMACEUTICALS, INC, in the Eastern District of Pennsylvania.
 Yova reported receiving an Injectafer injection in November 2019 to treat iron deficiency anemia.
 His phosphate levels, however, dropped to levels indicative of severe and symptomatic Hypophosphatemia (HPP), a serious and potentially life-threatening condition, following the first treatment.

 Yova’s lawsuit informs, “Despite aggressive IV Phosphate replenishment and oral supplementation, Plaintiff’s phosphate levels continue to be unstable.”